BYU-ITC-210/BYU-ITC-210.github.io/Lab-1B-Evaluation/index.md

 Once you have written this page, save it to `index.html` and open it in your browser.
 Make sure that clicking on the labels next to the `Sort` and `Filter` checkboxes causes the corresponding boxes to change.
 (The "[id](https://www.w3schools.com/htmL/html_id.asp)" attribute on each checkbox should match the "[for](https://www.w3schools.com/tags/att_label_for.asp)" attribute on each label.)

-At this point, your page should look something like this (with different tasks, of course).
+At this point, your page should look something like this (with different tasks, of course):

 ![example](1b_ss0.png)